Compliance11 min read

-What Is the FASB Accounting Standards Codification?
+What is the FASB ASC?

 Before the ASC, US GAAP was scattered across thousands of pronouncements issued by multiple standard-setting bodies over decades: FASB Statements of Financial Accounting Standards (SFAS), FASB Interpretations (FIN), FASB Technical Bulletins, EITF Abstracts, AICPA Statements of Position (SOP), and APB Opinions, among others.
 Finding the authoritative guidance on a specific topic required navigating a complex web of overlapping and sometimes contradictory sources.